-Windows 10 users periodically complain about the error WerFault.exe – Application Error that appears when running various applications.
-In this article, we will try to explain why the WerFault.exe process is used in Windows and how to fix related errors.
+Windows users periodically complain about the WerFault.exe – Application Error that appears when running various applications.
+In this article, you will find more information about what WerFault.exe is, and why the “WerFault.exe – Application Error” bug happens.

 WerFault.exe – Application Error